 I have gone with an option of using three Archive Cabinets, each is logically targeted at archiving specific items.

-- Lilith’s Avatar Archive is were I store things like Appliers, Skins, Nails, Hair etc
+- Lilith’s Archive 1 [Avatar]: This is were I store things like Appliers, Skins, Nails, Hair…..

 The following provides a step-by-step guide of how I archived my Blueberry Iconic Mega Pack which was used as the example for adding items to Wardrobe.
 In this case it will ultimately be archived into the Shorts & Tops draw in my Lilith’s Wearables cabinet and linked to the Blueberry 27_Iconic Mega Pack item in Wardrobe.

-Clicking the Lilith’s Wearable object will bring up the Archive Menu on the right.
+Clicking the Lilith’s Wearable cabinet will bring up the Archive Menu on the right.

 (1) Click on Rez Basket, a text entry dialog will then be presented.

-(2) I give it the same name as my Wardrobe item, there is a reason for this that will come clear in later steps.
+(2) I give it the same name as my Wardrobe item (cut & paste it from Wardrobe), as mentioned above in the intro the reason I use baskets with a matching name as the wardrobe item will come clear in later steps.
 (3) click Submit, the basket will then be rezzed on the ground in front of the unit.

-(4) Right click the basket for Edit, the basket edit panel will open.
+(4) Right click the basket for Edit as per image to the right, the basket edit panel will open.
 Your only interested in the “Content” tab as per (A) in the image below.